 Project staff collected baseline data from teachers and parents prior to FSN randomization, training, and implementation.
 Staff mailed or hand-delivered questionnaire packets to participants.
-We provided participants with two options for returning packets.
-They could mail the packets back to us using a postage-paid envelope or project staff would pick up the packets from participants.
-We distributed post-intervention questionnaire packets using the same procedures.
-We distributed post-intervention questionnaires packets to participants after completion of the FSN intervention.
-The two conditions did not differ significantly on the average number of days between the collection of baseline and post intervention data (t[152] = 1.31, p = .192).
-We collected post questionnaire packets from participants randomized to intervention an average of 104 days (SD = 28.5) after collection of baseline data.
-For participants randomized to the control group, we collected post packets an average of 111 days (SD = 32.3) after baseline collection.
-Parents and teachers received \$50 for the questionnaire packet they returned (i.e., screening, baseline, and post data packets).
+We provided participants with two options for returning packets: They could mail the packets back to us using a postage-paid envelope, or project staff would pick up the packets from participants.
+We distributed postintervention questionnaire packets, using the same procedures, to participants after completion of the FSN intervention.
+The two conditions did not differ significantly on the average number of days between the collection of baseline and post intervention data, t(152) = 1.31, p = .192.
+We collected questionnaire packets from participants randomized to intervention an average of 104 days (SD = 28.5) after collection of baseline data.
+For participants randomized to the control group, we collected packets an average of 111 days (SD = 32.3) after baseline collection.
+Parents and teachers received \$50 for the questionnaire packet they returned (i.e., screening, baseline, and postintervention data packets).
 Spanish-speaking parents had the option to complete questionnaires in Spanish if they wanted.
 Six parents (3.8%) completed Spanish versions of the questionnaires.